 "I am the result of Hideaki Anno failing to make my character unsettling, and instead my very archetype was copied repeatedly."Basically, when a character has been copied enough times, that works start making jokes about how often the character is copied.
 Let's say Bob the Slayer is the Breakout Character in a hit film.
 Then just about every similar movie uses characters like Bob The Slayer, and then all the comics, and all video games, and even original characters made by gamers playing games with Character Customization.
 This trope comes into play when a work mocks about how Bob the Slayer always shows up.
 It could be that a work has a joke about how every hero in the realm is now a copy of Bob the Slayer.
 Or it could be that everyone is going as Bob the Slayer for Halloween.
 Or there could be a Counterpart Comparison between Bob and his copies.
 Or Alice is writing a show, and when strapped for characters, she gets lazy and writes a copy of Bob The Slayer.
 Now of course this isn't saying the original character is bad.
-It's merely mocking when other people are really unoriginal with their characters.
+In fact, often the reason for this happening in the first place is that the original character is just that popular.
 A Sub-Trope of Fountain of Expies.
 Compare Captain Ersatz, Expy, Copy Cat Sue, Follow the Leader, Serial Numbers Filed Off.
-Contrast Public Domain Character, Historical-Domain Character.
+Contrast Public-Domain Character, Historical-Domain Character.

 open/close all folders

 - He got enough imitators in Image Comics, when it first started, for magazines such as Wizard Magazine to joke about it.

 - Wolverine has been copied so many times in Marvel Comics themselves (though since they own the character, they can make them different versions of Wolverine instead of expies) that they've parodied it at least twice: